CottageLabs/jct_api/README.md

 use before modern node.js improved.
 However it is still a good and well supported framework, so using it causes no harm.
-Whilst many of the features it was designed for are not used because JCT is only an API with a separate static UI, the build, run, and management features of meteor are still used.
+Whilst many of the features it was designed for are not used because JCT is only an API with a separate static UI and we don't use MongoDB, the build, run, and management features of meteor are still used.

 "meteor list" lists all the installed meteor packages